Human Jukebox: Band profile

-Since 1969, the Human Jukebox has been often accompanied by The Fabulous Dancing Dolls.
+Since 1969, the Human Jukebox has often been accompanied by The Fabulous Dancing Dolls.
 Gracie Perkins co-founded the Dolls with Dr. Greggs.
 The Dolls are best known for their beauty standards, stylish dance uniforms, and graceful choreography.
 A notable highlight in Dolls' history is when they were invited to perform with world pop-star Madonna for her live Super Bowl halftime performance in 2012.
 In 2019, the Dolls were shown in Beyonce's Netflix documentary "HΘMΣCΘMING: A film by Beyonce".
-In 2022, the Dolls starred in an eight-episode docu-series executive produced by NBA player Chris Paul on ESPN+ entitled "Why Not Us: Southern Dance".
+In 2022, the Dolls starred in an eight-episode docu-series executive-produced by NBA player Chris Paul on ESPN+ entitled "Why Not Us: Southern Dance".